FNF-CNE-Devs/.github/README.md

 # We moved to [CodenameCrew](https://github.com/CodenameCrew)

-this org was made to make people not make fake repos, using our name
+this org was made to prevent people from making fake repos, using our name